Terstegge/mbed-os-MSP432/README.md

 Setting configuration to number 4 (CMSIS-DAP 2.0)...
 ```
+If you need to switch back to the original state, simply follow the
+instructions above and select mode 1, which is the factory default.

 The Launchpad has a 8-character serial number (e.g. M4321005, see above).
 The first 4 characters will be the Mbed device ID, but Mbed OS will not
 accept letters.
 So we re-program the serial number and reset the board.